JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 ```plaintext
 mean_yield_kg_ha = reported_yield_kg / cropland_area_ha
 ```
+with cropland_area_ha being the computed cropland_area_ha from VeRCYe.

-Validation data is optional and only needed for timepoints where it is available.
+Validation data is optional and cen also be provided for a subset of years where it is available.

 ---